The Fed’s Interest Rate Cut is Good News for Singapore Homeowners – Here’s Why

 Source: Fed, MAS, ERA Research and Market Intelligence

-In 2019, as the Fed cut interest rates to address a slowing economy, the 3-Month Compounded SORA (3M SORA), which is used as a benchmark for Singapore home loans, also moved in tandem, dropping from 1.5% in October 2019 to levels below the 1% mark This near-zero low persisted till Q2 2022.
+In 2019, as Fed cut interest rates to address a slowing economy, the 3-Month Compounded SORA (3M SORA), which is used as a benchmark for Singapore home loans, also moved in tandem, dropping from 1.5% in October 2019 to levels below the 1% mark This near-zero low persisted till Q2 2022.

-Given the recent Fed rate cut, we could see the 3M SORA taking on a similar direction.
+Given the recent FED rate cut, we could see the 3M SORA taking on a similar direction.
 Going forward, Fed will continue to base future rate cut decisions on data-driven analysis and implement a measured approach.
 With that, we can expect a gradual and measured pace of decline in interest rates in the future.

 2. For those on a home loan with a floating mortgage rate, your monthly instalment could be lower over the next few months